← All ModulesModule 1.1 · $0–$250K Toolkit Mindset & Theory of Constraints

 Not This

-Don't spend 4 hours this week improving your onboarding checklist when you have 2 leads in the pipeline.
+Don't spend 4 hours improving your onboarding checklist when you have 2 leads in the pipeline.

 Self-Diagnosis